top of page

 [Story behind the performance]

 The Kurogo character was first developed in Ashizawa’s duo performance “I Cried Because I Had No Shoes Until…” commissioned by Physical Fest and performed in Liverpool, the U.K. in 2019.
-Ashizawa played the “invisible” Kurogo woman animating multiple shoes on the stage throughout the show.
-What is perceived “invisible” figure was spotlighted, and “invisibility” became the core.
-Her co-performer, a British white male actor Matthew Austin interacted with 100+ pairs of shoes without bodies manipulated by the invisible Kurogo woman, against the backdrop of Liverpool, the former colonial slave trade epicenter.
+Ashizawa played the “invisible” Kurogo woman, animating multiple shoes on the stage throughout the show.
+What was perceived “invisible” figure was spotlighted, and “invisibility” became the core.
+Her co-performer, a British white male actor Matthew Austin. interacted with 100+ pairs of shoes without bodies manipulated by the “invisible” Kurogo woman, against the backdrop of Liverpool, the former colonial slave trade epicenter.
 The juxtaposition of two characters evoked the identity and gender politics.

-Ashizawa later developed the character further and created the participatory performance art piece “Kurogo Me version 1.0”, which was presented in Art + Tech: An Asian American Experience in Brooklyn in 2023.
+Ashizawa later developed the character further and created the participatory performance art piece “Kurogo Me version 1.0”, which was premiered in Art + Tech: An Asian American Experience exhibition in Brooklyn in 2023.

 [Kurogo garment that makes Ashizawa invisible]